 Comment Early

 Comments at the beginning of the comment section get more attention than later ones.
 The first comment or the first couple get the most attention because they are visible at the top.
-You are more likely to get the best comment position by visiting each post when it is first published.
-You can check blogs manually on a periodic basis to see if they have new posts.
+You are likelier to get the best comment position by visiting each post when it is first published.
+You can check blogs manually periodically to see if they have new posts.
 You can also use a tool to help get to posts as they are written.
-One such tool is Feedly which is similar to the recently retired Google reader.
+One such tool is Feedly, which is similar to the recently retired Google Reader.
 Here are the steps to use Feedly to organize blogs:

 1. Go to Feedly.com